AstarNetwork/astar-docs/docs/xcm/integration/multilocation.md

 `{ parents: 1, interior: X3(Parachain(2006/7), PalletInstance(36), GeneralIndex(*asset_id*) }`

-- Do note that these assets can be created by any user.
+- Please note that these assets can be created by any user.
-- Asset metadata (if available) can be found on-chain or by consulting the asset owner.
-Or look at our [official asset list](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/xcm/xcm-asset-list).
+- Asset metadata (if available) can be found on-chain, by consulting the asset owner, or in our [official asset list](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/xcm/xcm-asset-list).